CA23153 - Plant and Machinery Allowance (PMA): First Year Allowance (FYA): expenditure on cars with low carbon dioxide emissions

 The definition of a car follows the normal meaning in CAA01/S81 (applicable for expenditure before 1 or 6 April 2009) or CAA01/S268A (applicable for expenditure on or after 1 or 6 April 2009) (CA23510).
 Expenditure on a taxicab can also qualify for 100% FYAs if the cab meets the conditions above, even if it is not a car within the meaning of Section 81 or Section 268A.

-The legislation is in FA02/S59 and FA02/Sch19 which inserts a new Section 45D into CAA01.
-The legislation was amended by FA2008, which extended the time when expenditure must be incurred to qualify for this 100% FYA so that it ends on 31 March 2013.
-FA08 also reduced the emissions limit from 120 to 110gm per km driven.
+The legislation is in FA02/S59 and Section 45D into CAA01.
+The legislation has been amended by FA2008, FA13 which extended the time when expenditure must be incurred to qualify for this 100% FYA and also reduced the emissions limit.

 Changes to the rules for cars costing more than £12,000